gpodder/gpodder.github.io/docs/extensions/commandonsync.md

 Introduction
 -----------

 One might want to run an external program when all podcast episodes get synchronized to external database (refresh a player's database or enqueue the episode, download episode statistics, run other device-related program like Last.FM scrobbler, etc.).
-This extension makes it possible to execute any commad.
+This extension makes it possible to execute any command.

 Usage
 -----